wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ##  9. Generate various calculations for hashing, encryption, etc.

 Hashing is a one-way operation.
-Hashing works by mapping a value (like a password) to a new, scrambled value.
+Hashing works by mapping a value (such as a password) with a salt to a new, scrambled value.
 Ideally, there should not be a way of mapping the hashed value / password back to the original value / password.

+By contrast, an encrypted value can possibly be (eventually) decrypted to its clear-text value.

-For that reason, hashing (with a strong salt) is considered more secure than encryption and decryption are 2-way operations.
-Someone with an encrypted value can possibly decrypt its clear-text value (eventually).
+So when storing passwords in databases, hashing (with a strong salt) is considered more secure than encryption and decryption (2-way operations).
+When a user provides a password for authentication, a hash of it is created the same way, then compared with the hash stored in the database.

 https://www.python.org/dev/peps/pep-0506/

+### Passlib

 http://theautomatic.net/2020/04/28/how-to-hide-a-password-in-a-python-script/
 discusses passlib, which is an external package requiring